 For the most part, the VA loan program offers veterans a loan of up to $484,350 for a single unit home without any down payment.
 In 2019, these limits were increased in high-cost areas of the United States.
 The loan limits are outlined here.

 Do I Need to Shop Around for Lenders?

-Some lenders also focus primary on the VA loan program, catering specifically to military clients.
+Some lenders also focus primarily on the VA loan program, catering specifically to military clients.
 This could be your best bet, as VA-specialty lenders are much more comfortable with the VA process compared to lenders who aren’t as familiar with the program.

 What About the Rest of the Homebuying Process?

 Finally, once you’ve got a signed purchase agreement, your lender can ask for a VA appraisal.
-In this step, VA evaluates the home being considered for financing, inspects the space to make sure it meets the requirements and, ultimately, determines if it’s an investment worthy of backing.
+In this step, VA evaluates the home being considered for financing, inspects the space to make sure it meets the requirements, and ultimately, determines if it’s an investment worthy of backing.
 After this, it’s time to close and move!

 Don’t sweat this stage; according to some estimates, 73 percent of VA loans close compared to 67.9 percent of conventional loans.

 Read more about VA-backed home loans on the Department of Veterans Affairs website here, and check out NewHomeSource for available new construction homes in your area!